New Jersey Horseshoe Crab

 What's Happening in New Jersey?

-2. The State’s public natural resources, among them its waters, air, flora, fauna, climate, and public lands, are the common property of all the people, including both present and future generations.
+2. The State’s natural resources, among them its waters, air, flora, fauna, climate, and public lands, are the common property of all the people, including both present and future generations.
 The State shall serve as trustee of these resources, and shall conserve and maintain them for the benefit of all people.

 3. This paragraph and the rights stated herein are (1) self-executing, and (2) shall be in addition to any rights conferred by the public trust doctrine or common law.
+Nothing in this paragraph shall abrogate the Rules of Court that prohibit the filing of frivolous claims.

 Who are our Lead Partners in the state?